rdkcentral/Lightning/README.md

 The WPE UI Framework (WUF) enables you to build WebGL-rendered UIs, apps and games.
 It contains a feature-rich and highly optimized 2D render tree, a flexible animation/transition toolkit and a framework to compose your UI in a handy way.
 Some characteristics of the framework:

 **High performance**
 A highly optimized update loop for coordinate calculations.
 You will be able to get much better performance than when using HTML5.
 It has been carefully tested for memory leaks.

+**Memory Management**
+Avoid memory leaks and control memory.

-**WebGL features**
+**WebGL effects**

-Specify your own vertex and fragment shaders on a branch of the render tree, to create cool pixel/lighting/3d/displacement/etc effects.
+Reuse our shaders or specify your own vertex and fragment shaders on a branch of the render tree, to create cool pixel/lighting/3d/displacement/etc effects.

 ## Installation